mkuehne-git/necklace-splitting/README.md

 Let f(x) be the continous function, that maps the surface of the sphere to the 2D plane, then all we need to do is looking for the zeroes of a function g(x) = f(x) - f(-x).
 Since x and -x are antipodal points on the sphere, it is sufficient to show, that g(x) must have at least one zero.
 The function g(x) is symmetrical to the origin.

 If you calculate g(x) for a circle line around the sphere in the xy plane, the image of g(x) forms a continous, closed loop surrounding the origin.
+This is because g(x) is both continous and symmetric to the origin.

-Now if the circle line is moved along the z-axis towards one pole the loop around the origin created by g(x) degenerates into a single point.
+Now, if the circle line is moved along the z-axis towards one pole the closed loop around the origin created by g(x) degenerates into a single point.
 Since this transformation is continous, the loop must cross the origin at some point during that movement.

 The option ***View/Sphere/Borsuk-Ulam*** visualizes the 3D shape, that results from the moving image of g(x).